pttbisg/shopeeamal/README.md

 3. Copy `.env.example` to `.env` and fill it with the correct Postgres and SQS configs.
 4. Run `yarn migration:run` to do DB migrations.
 5. Run `yarn start:dev` to build the app and run it locally.
-6. Go to [Shopee Console Management](https://open.shopee.com/myconsole/management/app), retrieve the `partner_id` and use this to register account on the this service.
+6. Go to [Shopee Console Management](https://open.shopee.com/myconsole/management/app), retrieve the `partner_id` and use this to register new account/account on the this service.
 See [Authentication](#authentication) section.

 ## Docs